Optimize your business: use unlimited savings with Pazago fulfilled now!

 • Material composition

-By providing comprehensive technical specifications, you're giving customs officials the tools they need to accurately classify your product, determine its compliance with import regulations, and assess any potential safety or security risks.
+• By providing these specifications, you enable customs officials to accurately classify your product, ensure it complies with import regulations, and assess any potential safety risks.

 Customs officers need to understand how your product works.
 Outline: